sean-huni/Jumpers/README.md

 6. Execute the vagrant cmd to boot-up vagrant. **Note: Vagrant may take a while to boot-up...**

     **`vagrant up`**

+7. Check the status of the vagrant boxes.

+    **'vagrant global-status | grep -i jumpers'**

-7. ssh into any one of the nodes (manager, worker-1, worker-2, worker-3)
+8. ssh into any one of the nodes (manager, worker-1, worker-2, worker-3)

     Example: **`vagrant ssh manager`**